INGROWN HAIR BOIL 101

 What is an Ingrown Hair Boil?

-An ingrown hair and a boil are two totally different conditions.
-A ingrown hair boil is a skin infection generally begins as an ingrown hair bump that is infected by the staph bacteria and then evolves into a boil.
+An ingrown hair and an ingrown hair boil are two totally different conditions.
+A ingrown hair boil is an infection which generally begins as an ingrown hair bump that is untreated and becomes infected by the staph bacteria.
+The infected ingrown hair then evolves into a boil.
 There is a slight difference in how they start and form but the results look the same, painful, pus filled bumps.

 What Causes Ingrown Hair Boil?